hcilab/wams/DESIGN.md

     simultaneously, reducing the volume of traffic and eliminating jitter in the render which was caused by the updates to these three gestures being split across render frames.

+    This package was written and published as part of this project.
+Note that it is a fork of [ZingTouch](https://github.com/zingchart/zingtouch).
+ZingTouch
+    and other existing gesture recognition libraries for JavaScript were found to be insufficient for the demands of this project, hence the creation of this package.

 3. [express](https://www.npmjs.com/package/express)